 What is Ultraviolet Light?

-Electromagnetic radiation itself is emitted by the sun, in a range of different waves, and particles.
+Ultraviolet (UV) Light is a kind of electromagnetic radiation.Electromagnetic radiation itself is emitted by the sun in a range of different waves and particles.

-- UVA (or near UV)
+- UV-A (or near UV)

-- UVB (or middle UV)
+- UV-B (or middle UV)

-- UVC (or far UV)
+- UV-C (or far UV)

-These three types of UV light have different effects, as well.
+These three types of UV light have different effects as well.

-How does UV light disinfect?
+But, how does UV light disinfect?

-Short wavelength ultraviolet light, aka UV-C light, kills microorganisms on the surface of an object by penetrating their cellular walls, and destroying both nucleic acid and DNA – effectively deactivating bacteria.
+Short wavelength ultraviolet light, aka UV-C light, kills microorganisms on the surface of an object by penetrating their cellular walls and destroying both nucleic acid and DNA – effectively deactivating bacteria.

-Using UV-C light is a disinfection method that’s been used since the mid-20th century, and is so effective that it’s often used in hospitals, industrial kitchens and public institutions.
+Using UV-C light is a disinfection method that’s been used since the mid-20th century and is so effective that it’s often used in hospitals, industrial kitchens, and public institutions.

-An impressive score for disinfection without soaps, alcohols, or water and heat.
+The sanitization effects of UV-C light have a rate of up to 99.9% efficacy, an impressive score for disinfection without soaps, alcohols, or water and heat.